ryanbmarx/bears-postgame-win-probability/README.md

 BUILDING THE DATA
 -----------------

 `npm run build` will not only trigger all the grunt stuff we're used to in tarbell projects, but also a node script `buildStats.js`.
+You need to be in the bears virtualenv you created above for this to work.
 That script contains an array of all the SDI game IDs for the Bears.
 It goes through each one in turn.
 If it **does not** find game data, then it skips.
 If it **does** find game data, it calls the win probability generator, `get_game_stats.py`.
 It then calls the `generateTopPlays.js` which outputs a seperate file of just the most impactful plays (currently a total of ten).
 These files are used by the page's javascript to make the chart.

 Again, a simple `npm run build` should take care of everything, but please be patient.
 The game stats thing might take a while to run, especially later in the season.